 I am a somatic psychotherapist (soma = body in Greek) and Certified Eating Disorders Specialist, through the International Association of Eating Disorder Professionals.

-Individuals who are likely to benefit from my approach are those who wish to increase insight, create an affirming relationship to the body, develop skills for managing emotions, and transform old patterns or behaviors that are no longer serving them.
+Individuals who are likely to benefit from my approach are those who wish to improve their sense of intimacy and connection to others, resolve old relational dynamics, create a more affirming relationship to the body, develop healthy skills for managing difficult emotions, improve physical vitality and energy level, or decrease feelings of chronic anxiety.
 I work both individually or in conjunction with a primary therapist.

 Early in my career, I focused on helping individuals find freedom in the body through traditional “talk” therapy and the expressive arts modalities.
 I developed the first intensive outpatient program for eating disorders in the nation with Dr. Anita Johnston author of Eating in the Light of the Moon.
 After relocating to NC in 2006, I served as the Eating Disorder Coordinator at Duke University for nine years managing a clinical team, facilitating workshops, and providing academic instruction to professionals both on campus and in the surrounding community.